xiumei/CPLabsENV/README.md

 - -d, run the containers as daemon.
 - -q, create and link a MySQL container for the app.
 - -m, create and link a mongo db container for the app.
-- --image= < another image >, use another image to run the app.
+- --image=ANOTHER_IMAGE_NAME, use another image to run the app.
 The default is labs-rails for Rails app and labs-node for Node app.

-Examples:
+## Examples:

 Run demo rh-labs-rails
 ```bash